By Mike Case

-In honor of its 244th birthday, here are 15 facts that you should know about the Army Corps of Engineers:
+Here are 15 facts that you should know about the Army Corps of Engineers:

-1. In July 1775, during the Revolutionary War, George Washington appointed Col. Richard Gridley the first chief engineer of the then-Continental Army.
+1. In July 1775, during the Revolutionary War, George Washington appointed Col. Richard Gridley as the first chief engineer of the then-Continental Army.

 Gridley, who planned the defense of Breeds Hill and was wounded in the Battle of Bunker Hill, supervised the building of fortifications around Boston which helped to force the British out of the city in 1776.